andyforceno/paperwork-sublime/README.md

 Menu options: `Open Note`, `Save New Note`, and `Save Existing Note`.

 `Save New Note` will prompt you to enter a note title.
+New!
+The newly-saved note will reload in the current view so you can continue editing without having to reload the note yourself.

 `Save Existing Note` will search for the note and save it to the correct notebook, by default.
 If you have a large number of notes and notebooks, this will be slow.
-It may also be buggy, sometimes failing to save.
+It may also be buggy, sometimes failing to save (though I haven't encountered this yet).
 To disable this and use the quick panel menu to select a note instead, set `panel_save` to `yes` in `paperwork.sublime-settings`

 With `panel_save` set to `yes`, `Save Existing Note` will only save the note if the title of the note to be saved matches the title of the note selected.